 You can image that’s it’s harder to unlearn a mindset than to learn it.
 I struggle with this still, but what’s important is that I’ve begun to acknowledge where I am and continue forward.

 What ever you’re working on at the moment, it’s my hope that you if you believe in it, you’ll see it through.
 Everyone has a unique way seeing the world, and your perspective matters.
 We can always learn something new if we are willing to be present in the moment.

 If you aren’t satisfied with where you are in your endeavors, try taking an objective look at yourself.
-If you’re married like me, your spouse will provide invaluable insight (believe me).
+Get feedback from those close to you.
 Try to identify the mindset that is tripping you up.

 So where are you with your puzzle?
 Perhaps I can help you with a few pieces.
 Drop me line, I’d love to hear about it.